Community > Homesites

 Homesites

-Since Norka was a Crown colony (established directly by the Russian government rather than recruiters), it is likely that a number of wooden houses known as Krone Häuser (Crown Homes), had already been built by local carpenters when the colonists arrived in 1767.
+Since Norka was a Crown colony (established directly by the Russian government rather than recruiters), it is likely that some wooden houses, known as Krone Häuser (Crown Homes), had already been built by local carpenters when the colonists arrived in 1767.
 The number of houses may have been inadequate to shelter all the colonists in the first winter.
-Some family stories tell of their ancestors building huts that were partially underground, known as Zemlyanka, in order to live through the first winters until more housing could be built.
+Some family stories tell of their ancestors building partially underground huts, known as Zemlyanka, to live through the first winters until more housing could be built.

 The original houses were known in Russian as Doma-pyatistenki, essentially a duplex with four exterior walls and one interior wall.
 The structures were designed to accommodate two households.